task123/sim_db/doc/source/use.rst

     $ c++ -o extensive_cpp_example extensive_example.cpp -lsimdbcpp -I../include -L../lib -std=c++11

-The :code:`add_and_run` command is usually divided into adding the simulations parameters to the database with:
+If the :code:`add_and_run` command is run without any flags, it will look for any files in the current directory matching the ones `Parameter filenames` in settings.txt and add and run the first match.
+The command is usually divided into adding the simulations parameters to the database with:

 .. code-block:: console